snu-dbs/prevision/evaluation/README.md

 # Data Loading and Evaluation

-We are going to run an evaluation on each system.
+This README describes how to load generated datasets and run experiments on each system.
-It can involve loading generated datasets because some systems require it.

 The directory structure is as follows.
 Each subdirectory of this directory is responsible for each comparison system.